How to Plan the Perfect Group Trip (Without the Stress)

 Traveling with your friends is a true art form.
 Done well, it can be the most glorious of times, filled with casual day drinking, perfectly curated Spotify playlists, and tons of laughter.
 Done poorly, it can get bad.
 Tension-filled, he-said-she-said bad.
 No one wants that.

-But you can avoid that fate as we head into summer, aka the season of “friendcations.”
+But you can avoid that fate as you plan your next “friendcation.”
 I consulted a slew of experts and travelers with plenty of wisdom on group getaways, and together with my own experience traveling all over the world with friends, we’ve got you covered.

 Consider this your ultimate guide to traveling with a big group of people—no big headache required.

 Anyone who has ever traveled in a large group knows that someone, somewhere, inevitably ends up stepping up to the plate and acting as leader.
 I cannot emphasize this enough: Do not try to resist this dynamic.
-“Having a leader or even a small committee of two to three [leaders] maximum makes things much easier for everyone,” confirms Michael Brein, PhD, travel psychologist, and host of The Travel Psychologist Travel Tales podcast.
+“Having a leader or even a small committee of two to three [leaders] maximum makes things much easier for everyone,” confirms Michael Brein, PhD, travel psychologist.
 Risking understatement: It streamlines the process big time.

 In a dream world, we would all be able to choose exactly who we travel with at all times.
 Fun Bobby?
 Always yes.
 Fun Bobby’s annoying best friend?
 Hard pass.
 But the reality of the situation is that you often have to invite Fun Bobby’s annoying best friend.
 So Brein suggests you put on your psychologist’s hat and act accordingly.